Generation of structure-guided pMHC-I libraries using Diffusion Models

-Our workflow and generated library of $10^5$ peptides serves both as a benchmark for future predictive models and as a method to expose data biases.
-While validation of our designed peptides primarily relied on the unbiased EpiScan dataset, which is limited to four alleles, our method is generalizable to a broader range of HLA types.
-Additionally, incorporating TCR-binding predictions will extend our methodology’s relevance to comprehensive immunotherapy design.
-Future research should prioritize broader experimental work and integration of TCR interactions to fully capture the complexity of immune responses.
+Overall, our workflow and generated library provide both a benchmark for predictive models and a tool to uncover data- and model-driven biases.
+While our validation relied primarily on the unbiased EpiScan dataset, which is limited to four alleles, our framework is generalizable to a broader range of HLA types.
+Looking forward, incorporating TCR-binding predictions and extending experimental validation across additional alleles will broaden the relevance of this methodology for comprehensive immunotherapy design.
+In doing so, our approach establishes a path toward expanding the epitope landscape beyond current data limitations while maintaining biological plausibility through structural constraints.